rmosolgo/rmosolgo.github.io/source/_posts/2017-03-07-persisted-graphql-queries-with-ruby.markdown

 This way, a reader can skim the `app/graphql/documents` directory to take a quick inventory of operations.
 Also, this one-to-one mapping mimics the Ruby convention of putting constants in identically-named files.

-In the end, `GraphQL::Pro::Repository` will accept files with any name, as long as they're in the specified `path`.
+In the end, `GraphQL::Pro::Repository` will accept files with any name, as long as they match `#{path}/**/*.graphql`.

 ## Sharing Fragments

-Since a repository functions as one big GraphQL document, fragments are shared by default.
+Since a repository functions as one big GraphQL document, [fragments](http://graphql.org/learn/queries/#fragments) are shared by default.

 You can put fragments in their own files, then reference them from each operation that needs them.
 This way, operations with common data responsibilities can share code, ensuring that they stay in sync.